WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

-**TIP**: If you'd like to enable a parser like the Poedit source code parser to find texts, which will be stored as variable and translated from there later, when the locale is known, you can use the `variable = __("Text");` syntax.
+**TIP**: If you'd like to enable a parser like the Poedit source code parser to find texts, which will be stored as variable and translated from there later, when the locale is known, you can use the `variable = __("Text");` syntax (when `using static wan24.TranslationHelper;`).
 The double score method returns the given string value 1:1 and is only being used as parser hint.

 Or for a specific locale: